xuankimtran/docs-1/pages/katalon-analytics/docs/ka-defects.md

     > Notes:
     >
-    > The download is only available on Chrome browser.
+    > The download is only available on the Chrome browser.

 2. Enable Katalon Plugin in Chrome Extensions.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-ka-defects/chrome-extension-page-katalon-plugin.png"  width=100% alt="chrome extension page">

-3. The *Create* icon is now enabled in the **Jira Defects** section in Katalon TestOps.
+3. Check the **Jira Defects** section in Katalon TestOps again.

     <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-ka-defects/create-icon-enabled-in-jira-defect.png"  width=100% alt="create icon enabled in testops">

+    The Plugin installation has enabled the *Create* icon.

-4. Click on the **Create** icon to switch directly to Jira, and navigate to Jira Project where you want to create a new Jira issue.
+4. Click on the **Create** icon to switch directly to Jira, then create a new Jira issue.

 > Notes:
 >
 > Once you have enabled Katalon Plugin, you can always see the *Plugin* icon in the corner of a Jira issue.
 > <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-analytics/docs/testops-revamp-july-ka-defects/link-test-run-to-kat102defect-blurname.png"  width=100% alt="plugin icon floating in jira">
 >
-> You can alwasy click on the icon to quickly switch back to Katalon TestOps.
+> You can always click on the icon to quickly switch back to Katalon TestOps.

 ## View linked Test Runs in Jira